Vyral/base-template/_posts/2019-09-26-how-i-doubled-my-business-and-how-you-can-too.md

 That’s a total of about $200 million.
 I think that if I started doing one simple thing early on, I would be at around $400 million. **That one thing is coaching.**

 I’m talking about fully committed coaching, learning about my business, learning from others' businesses, and paying people to tell me about it.
-When I started significant coaching about three years ago, it was a lot and I was initially second-guessing the amount of money I was spending.
+When I started significant coaching about three years ago, it was a lot, and I was initially second-guessing the amount of money I was spending.

 **However, the coaching I received made me accountable, made me see things I hadn’t before, and made me open up to lots of different ideas.** That kind of coaching lasted a couple of years, and then I moved on to more of a “mindset” coach.
 This coach really opened my eyes to what is possible in the industry.